La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 le ciblu
 : the blood

 Here are some color examples that align with the English language.
-You can also use other color verbs, reflecting the way how speakers of different languages typically categorize things.
+You can also use other color words, reflecting the way how speakers of different languages typically categorize things.

 > **le tsani cu xunre ca le cerni**
 > _The sky is red in the morning._